blister-pack/odinproject_javascript_course/README.md

 - I'd love to publish this project on LinkedIn soon, it should look good for such a purpose.
 - Used a color palette generator to figure out what colors to use
 - Also used a gradient creator that I learned how to use during the DCI starter course
+- Resized a lot of things.
+Tried making things lot better by making the elements more central.
+The color palette is well defined.
+Used some new pictures that look good in the website.
+Just need to tune some of the homepage things and it should be done! yay